vsrinivas/fuchsia/docs/targets/rpi3.md

         cp ./build-magenta-rpi3-arm64/magenta.bin <path/to/sdcard/mount>/kernel8.img

-4. Copy the `bootfs.img` file to the SD card's boot partition as follows:
+4. Copy the `bootdata.bin` file to the SD card's boot partition as follows:

-        cp ./build-magenta-rpi3-arm64/bootfs.img <path/to/sdcard/mount>/bootfs.img
+        cp ./build-magenta-rpi3-arm64/bootdata.bin <path/to/sdcard/mount>/bootdata.bin

 5. You must also copy `bootcode.bin` and `start.elf` to the boot partition.
 They can be obtained from [here](https://github.com/raspberrypi/firmware/tree/master/boot).